linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 $$

 where I collected all the constants in the first term.
-So the log price-dividend ratio,  which we can directly observe,  should capture the time-variation in expected returns induced by investor sentiment.
+So the log price-dividend ratio,  which we can directly observe,  should capture the time-variation in expected returns induced by [[Lecture 4- Investor Sentiment|investor sentiment]].
 If investors were rational,  under the assumptions we made,  the price-dividend ratio would not vary.
-So to the extent it varies,  it varies with the investor sentiment level $s_{t}$.
+So to the extent it varies,  it varies with the [[Lecture 4- Investor Sentiment|investor sentiment]] level $s_{t}$.
 This is why the price-dividend ratio predicts returns.
 Times of high price-dividend ratios,  for example,  are times when a rational investor in this model should expect low future returns.

 In practice,  there can be a distortion that can prevent the price-divided ratio from accurately capturing the sentiment level.
 If rationally expected dividend growth rates are not constant but time-varying,  this would introduce rational reasons for why the pricedividend ratio should vary.
 If so,  then not all variation in $v_{t}$ in our sentiment valuation model (3.28) is due to variation in $s_{t}$.
 Some of the variation would be due to timevarying $g$.
 Then the price-dividend ratio may be high not because the market is currently overpriced due to positive sentiment,  but rather because because high rationally expected growth of dividends justifies high a current price relative to current dividends.
 This makes $v_{t}$ a less reliable predictor of future returns.